mmtaksuu/Self-Driving-Car-Graduation-Project/README.md

 ### Requirements of Understanding This Project

-- knowledge of both Convolutional Neural Networks and Python,
+- Knowledge of both Convolutional Neural Networks and Python.
+- Basic knowledge of commonly known modules in python like numpy, scipy, etc.
+- Basic knowledge of both using of Keras and TensorFlow APIs.
-- knowledge of Computer Vision techniques,
+- Knowledge of Computer Vision techniques.
-- basic knowledge of OpenCV library,
+- Basic knowledge of OpenCV library.
-- knowledge of communication protocols like wifi and radio etc,
+- Knowledge of communication protocols like wifi and radio etc.
-- having experience with electronic circuits,
+- Having experience with electronic circuits.